LPCIC/coq-elpi/README.md

 - [coq-builtin](coq-builtin.elpi) documents the HOAS encoding of Coq terms and the API to access Coq
+- [coq-builtin-synterp](coq-builtin-synterp.elpi) documents APIs to interact with Coq at parsing time
 - [elpi-buitin](elpi-builtin.elpi) documents Elpi's standard library, you may look here for list processing code
 - [coq-lib](elpi/coq-lib.elpi) provides some utilities to manipulate Coq terms;
   it is an addendum to coq-builtin
-- [elpi-command-template](elpi/elpi-command-template.elpi) provides the pre-loaded code for `Elpi Command`
+- [elpi-command-template](elpi/elpi-command-template.elpi) provides the pre-loaded code for `Elpi Command` (execution phase)
+- [elpi-command-template-synterp](elpi/elpi-command-template-synterp.elpi) provides the pre-loaded code for `Elpi Command` (parsing phase)
 - [elpi-tactic-template](elpi/elpi-tactic-template.elpi) provides the pre-loaded code for `Elpi Tactic`

 #### Organization of the repository